Give yourself the best chance of getting on the course you want.

 If you’re struggling to choose your referees, get free one-on-one support from a teacher training adviser.

-Your personal statement explains why you want to be a teacher.
+Your teacher training personal statement explains why you want to be a teacher.
 It’s your chance to show your motivation, commitment and teaching potential.
 It’s a crucial part of your application - so it’s worth taking your time on it.